mengqin/ComfyUI-UnetBnbModelLoader/README.md

 > [!IMPORTANT]
 > Make sure your ComfyUI is on a recent-enough version to support custom ops when loading the UNET-only.

+You may search and install this plugin directly in ComfyUI Manager's plugin management.
+Or you may install it manually as follows:

 To install the custom node normally, git clone this repository into your custom nodes folder (`ComfyUI/custom_nodes`) and install the only dependency for inference (`pip install --upgrade bitsandbytes`)

 ```